Amulek1416/verilog-help-sheet/debugging.md

 ## Preventative
 This section contains great ways to help prevent errors and/or make it easier to read the code and find errors.

 As you can see, most of the help has to do with formatting and commenting.
+When coding, ask yourself the following question:
-A mindset that can when coding in any language is *Can someone look at this code and understand what is going on quickly and efficiently?"*
+> Can someone look at this code and understand what is going on quickly and efficiently?"

+This should be applied when coding in any language.

 ### Use Named Port Convention
 See [Module Instantiation](https://github.com/Amulek1416/verilog-help-sheet/blob/main/module_instantiation.md) under *Named Port Convention*